phanumat/Documentation/tools-and-ide/github-integration.rst

 **Step 3 - Merge the changes from origin/master to your local branch**

 Type ``git merge origin/master`` (substitute ``master`` for a different branch, if you want to merge from a different branch) and press Enter.
-This will bring your cloned repository's local  branch up to date with the changes in your forked SmartThingsPublic branch.
+This will bring your cloned repository's local  branch up to date with the changes in your forked PEA HiVEPublic branch.

 .. _github_best_practices: